A regional perspective on global tax reform

 19 October 2021

-On 8 October 2021, after years of negotiations, the OECD announced that 136 countries had reached agreement on a sweeping overhaul of the international tax system that will impose a 15% minimum tax rate on some multinational enterprises (MNEs) and reallocate more than USD 125 billion of profits from approximately 100 of the world’s largest and most profitable MNEs to countries worldwide.
+In October 2021, after years of negotiations, the OECD announced that 136 countries had reached agreement on a sweeping overhaul of the international tax system that will impose a 15% minimum tax rate on some multinational enterprises (MNEs) and reallocate more than USD 125 billion of profits from approximately 100 of the world’s largest and most profitable MNEs to countries worldwide.
 The OECD released an eight-page statement that updates its 1 July blueprint and includes an annex that provides important details regarding implementation of the agreement.
-The new statement follows the outline of the original plan: a two-pronged framework, with Pillar One addressing taxing rights and distribution of profits and Pillar Two imposing a global minimum tax.
-In this report from BDO, we reflect on some of the implementation challenges globally and from a regional perspective.
+The statement follows the outline of the original plan: a two-pronged framework, with Pillar One addressing taxing rights and distribution of profits and Pillar Two imposing a global minimum tax.
+This report from BDO reflects on some of the implementation challenges both globally and regionally.

 We asked questions in the following six areas: